 Sitting cross-legged on the floor in a small room, one story below street level, a group of teenagers smile and giggle as they listen to instructions on how to play a word game.
-This exercise is to ease introductions and break the ice for a youth empowerment session organized by Ummid Ki Udan (Hope’s Flight), an initiative of Children’s Emergency Relief International (CERI).
-A group of CERI volunteers have joined in for what will be an enlightening afternoon.
+This exercise is to ease introductions and break the ice for a youth empowerment session organized by Ummid Ki Udan (Hope’s Flight), a partner of Children’s Emergency Relief International (CERI).
+A group of volunteers have joined in for what will be an enlightening afternoon.

 Like most people their age, they start out a little shy.
 However, this group of 15 teenagers is far from average; they are Rohingya refugees from Myanmar (Burma), known as the most persecuted minority in the world, according to the United Nations.